Frances Fowler Wallace Award

 - A timeline for completion of the dissertation.

 Mental health must be central to the proposed projects.
 For the purposes of this award, mental health is broadly defined.
 Projects may focus on any aspect of mental health including promotion, prevention, early intervention, treatment or workforce-related concerns.
 Judgment of the merit of the proposal will be based on the description of the proposed research and its relevance to improving mental health in Texas.

 This award is intended to be utilized for research expenses related to the student’s dissertation project, which may include travel for the purposes of data collection.
-Funding for travel to present research findings at conferences or professional meetings is considered outside the scope of the award and is therefore, ineligible.
+Travel to present research findings at conferences or professional meetings is outside the scope of the award and is therefore ineligible for funding.

 Applications are reviewed on a rolling basis and may be submitted at any time.

 Applicants will be contacted approximately 30 business days after the submission of the proposal.

 Applicants must submit a curriculum vitae, one letter of reference from the applicant’s dissertation committee chair or advisor, a proposal and a budget.
 Please use the approved proposal template and budget template when submitting your proposal.

 The proposal should be no more than five double-spaced pages and submitted as a Microsoft Word document.